 Published March 27, 2020

-You can also check out our COVID-19 Meeting Resources page for tips and guides for holding electronic board meetings, town halls, and (coming soon) alternate ways to hold a members’ meeting or AGM.
+You can also check out our COVID-19 Meeting Resources page for tips and guides for holding electronic board meetings, town halls, and alternate ways to hold a members’ meeting or AGM.

 Freeze on Rent Increases and Evictions

-For Manitoba co-ops, our advice is that you should be cautious about having member meetings at this time.
+For Manitoba co-ops, our advice is that you should move forward with necessary member meetings at this time.
 Refer to government limitations, and ensure that proper physical distancing and other recommended precautions are possible within your venue.
 The use of mail-in ballots and virtual meetings are tools that can help you with this.

 In scheduling an electronic meeting, CHF Canada recommends dealing with high priority agenda items and limiting meetings to no more than one hour in length.
 (Zoom videoconferencing platform is free for meetings of 40 minutes or less).
 You can also check out our COVID-19 Meeting Resources page for tips and guides for holding electronic board meetings, town halls, and alternate ways to hold a members’ meeting or AGM.

 Don't miss out on the latest co-op news, success stories, and helpful resources for your co-op.
 Sign up here to receive our eNews every two weeks straight to your inbox!